ankit-khare-2015/DataOps-Animal-Nutrition/README.md

 ### Business Context

-The data used in this project represents various animal feed types, associated nutritional values (protein, energy, fiber), costs, and region-specific information such as average rainfall and livestock types.
+The dummy data used in this project represents(one of my previous experiences) various animal feed types, associated nutritional values (protein, energy, fiber), costs, and region-specific information such as average rainfall and livestock types.
 The insights drawn from this data help stakeholders make informed decisions about cost-effective and nutritionally efficient feed strategies.

 ---